 Example: The exempt organization purchases a conference table from a company in North Carolina.
-The company ships the table from North Carolina to the organization's address in California for the organization's use, and does not charge California sales or use tax.
+The company ships the table from North Carolina to the organization's use, and does not charge California sales or use tax.
 The organization owes use tax on the purchase.